Long Island Rail Road shooting

-On December 7, 1993, a mass shooting occurred aboard a Long Island Rail Road (LIRR) train in Garden City Park, New York.
+On December 7, 1993, a mass shooting occurred aboard a Long Island Rail Road (LIRR) train in Garden City Park, New York, United States.
 As the train arrived at the Merillon Avenue station, passenger Colin Ferguson began firing at other passengers with a semi-automatic pistol.
-Six of the victims were killed and nineteen others were wounded before Ferguson was tackled and held down by other passengers on the train.
+Six of the victims were killed and 19 others were wounded before Ferguson was tackled and held down by other passengers on the train.

-Ferguson's trial was noted for a number of unusual developments, including his dismissing his defense counsel, insisting on representing himself and questioning his victims on the stand.
-He was convicted in February 1995 on six counts of murder and nineteen counts of attempted murder.
-He is currently incarcerated at Great Meadow Correctional Facility, with an earliest possible release date of August 6, 2309.
+Ferguson's trial was noted for some unusual developments, including him dismissing his defense counsel, insisting on representing himself and questioning his victims on the stand.
+He was convicted in February 1995 on six counts of murder and 19 counts of attempted murder, and sentenced to life imprisonment.
+He is currently incarcerated at Mid-State Correctional Facility, with an earliest possible release date of August 6, 2309.

 Shooting

-On December 7, 1993, Colin Ferguson purchased a ticket for the 5:33 p.m. eastbound train at the Flatbush Avenue station in Brooklyn, New York, which stopped at the Jamaica station in Queens.
-He boarded the third car of the eastbound Long Island Rail Road (LIRR) commuter train from Penn Station to Hicksville, along with more than eighty other passengers.
-He sat on the southwestern end of the car, carrying a Ruger P89 semi-automatic pistol and a canvas bag filled with 160 rounds of ammunition.
+On December 7, 1993, Colin Ferguson boarded the 5:33 p.m. eastbound train at Penn Station in Manhattan, New York, which stopped at the Jamaica station in Queens.
+He boarded the third car of the eastbound Long Island Rail Road (LIRR) commuter train from Penn Station to Hicksville, along with more than 80 other passengers.
+He sat in the southwestern end of the car, carrying a Ruger P89 semi-automatic pistol and a canvas bag filled with 160 rounds of 9 millimeter ammunition.

-As the train approached the Merillon Avenue station in Garden City Park, Long Island, Ferguson drew the gun, dropped several cartridges on the ground, stood up, and opened fire at random.
-During the next three minutes, he killed six people and injured another nineteen.
+As the train approached the Merillon Avenue station in Garden City Park, Long Island, Ferguson drew his gun, dropped several cartridges on the floor, stood up, and opened fire at random.
+During the next three minutes, he killed six people and injured another 19.
 Some passengers mistook the gunshots for caps or fireworks until a woman shouted, "He's got a gun!
 He's shooting people!"
 Ferguson walked east (forward) on the train, pulling the trigger steadily about every half second.
 Several passengers tried to hide beneath their seats, while others fled to the eastern end of the train and tried to enter the next car.
 Ferguson walked down the aisle of the train and shot people to his right and left as he passed each seat, briefly facing each victim before firing.
 An article in The New York Times called Ferguson's actions "as methodical as if he were taking tickets."
 Ferguson said, "I'm going to get you," over and over as he walked down the aisle.